0

 Eligibility

-Applicants for these funds must be state correctional facilities or local correctional and detention facilities, in which residential substance abuse treatment programs are being developed and implemented with inmates with co-occurring mental health and substance abuse disorders or challenges and who are incarcerated for a period of time sufficient to permit substance abuse treatment.
+State agencies (state prisons and juvenile programs) and units of local and tribal government (local correctional and detention facilities), including federally recognized Indian tribes, as well as community-based service providers, in which residential substance use disorder (SUD) treatment programs are being developed and implemented with inmates with substance use disorders or challenges and/or co-occurring mental health disorders and who are incarcerated for a period of time sufficient to permit substance use treatment.

 FAILURE TO SUBMIT THIS INTENT TO APPLY INFORMATION MAY DISQUALIFY YOU FROM APPLYING.